 he caused to enter Egypt with him.

 Notice especially the repeated phrase, "all his offspring."
 "Offspring" reminds us of the promise to Abraham, that his offspring would be as many as the sand of the seashore, the stars of the sky.
 Next notice the word "all."
 This isn't emigration by only certain members of an extended family.
-You know, the scene where a few make a fresh start in a new land and the rest remain in the homeland waiting for calls or postcards to hear how it's going.
+You know, the scene where a few make a fresh start in a new land and the rest remain in the homeland waiting for postcards to hear how it's going.
 No, Jacob's entire clan -- the precursor to the nation of Israel -- is moving to Egypt.

 As we'll see in Sunday's sermon, God is at work here, ultimately setting up the background to the quintessential Old Testament act of redemption -- the Exodus.